-Hofburg Palace is a must see site in Vienna and one of the world's biggest and most lavish palace complexes.
-But what I liked best at the Hofburg was the Sisi Museum.
-It's a tiny museum dedicated to the fascinating life of Empress Sisi, the wife of Emperor Franz Joseph.
+The Hofburg Palace is a must see site in Vienna and one of the world's biggest and most lavish palace complexes.
+But what I liked best at the Hofburg was the small and intimate Sisi Museum.
+It's a tiny museum dedicated to the fascinating life of Empress Elisabeth, the wife of Emperor Franz Joseph.

 The Hapsburgs lived at Hofburg Palace for centuries, until 1918.
 Honestly, I enjoyed touring Hofburg far more than Schönbrunn.
 Fewer tourists and all the historical intrigue and swirly Rococo glitter you could want.

 There are three parts of Hofburg Palace that you can visit: the Sisi Museum, the Imperial Apartments, and the Silver Collection.
 If you want to see everything, it will take a half day.

 The Sisi Museum opened in 2004.
 It's a chic cult-like museum dedicated to the fanatic fans of Empress Elisabeth.
 The museum shines a light on the "misunderstood" princess, whose tragic life resembles that of modern day Princess Diana and has been the subject of books and film.

 I'm not usually interested in celebrity cult figures.
 But, in this case, I find Sisi's story fascinating, a romantic novel almost.
 She was an intelligent and high strung woman, a poet, and inventor of both anorexia and the geographical cure -- her response to the soul sapping nature of life at the Hapsburg court in Vienna.

 Sisi was a member of the Wittelsbach family, who ruled Bavaria at the time.
 Though she was a royal, she grew up footloose and fancy free in the countryside near Lake Starnberg.